 An effort was made during the cataloguing to provide additional information about the dedications and the autographs (names or initials of author, donor, or owner of the item) in the books, as well as annotations, corrections, calculations and other signs.
 Unfortunately, not all such information in the catalogue is complete or precise.
 Even at the present time one finds in the catalogue details that need to be corrected or supplemented.

 Of particular interest are notes written in Einstein's own hand.
 According to Kaneko, such exist.
-He claimed that "The number of volumes in which we have found some notes by Einstein is more than thirty."
-He included in his total “any manuscript [i.e., handwritten] addition to the volumes varied [that ranged] from at least one word or sign to a whole page or more.”
+He claimed that "The number of volumes in which we have found some notes by Einstein is more than thirty [9]."
+He included in his total “any manuscript [i.e., handwritten] addition to the volumes varied [that ranged] from at least one word or sign to a whole page or more (see [9]).”

-A more accurate count was made by Ze’ev Rosenkranz (who was an archivist/curator of the Albert Einstein Archives from 1989 to 2003): “To our mind, there are far fewer instances of marginalia by Einstein himself (in c.
-20 books) than Prof. Kaneko believes.”
+A more accurate count was made by Ze’ev Rosenkranz (who was an archivist/curator of the Albert Einstein Archives from 1989 to 2003 [10]): “To our mind, there are far fewer instances of marginalia by Einstein himself (in c.
+20 books) than Prof. Kaneko believes [11].”